 - benefits to Canada and the partners; and

-- estimated annual budget: funds requested from NSERC and estimated in-kind and cash (if applicable) contributions from the partners.
+- estimated annual budget, including funds requested from NSERC and estimated in-kind and cash (if applicable) contributions from the partners.

-- Category B applications should use the additional five pages to provide the following information, with emphasis on the fourth and fifth bullets:
+- Category B applications must use the additional five pages to provide the following information, with emphasis on the fourth, fifth and sixth bullets: